 Background and Purpose

-Prognostic assessment of local therapies for colorectal liver metastases (CLM) is essential for guiding management.
-Existing assessment methodologies using clinicopathological variables have limited accuracy.
+Prognostic assessment of local therapies for colorectal liver metastases (CLM) is essential for guiding management in radiation oncology.
 Computed tomography (CT) contains liver texture information which may be predictive of metastatic environments.
-We sought to build an automated system to predict progression-free survival using CT radiomics and artificial intelligence (AI) modelling.
+To investigate the feasibility of analyzing CT texture, we sought to build an automated model to predict progression-free survival using CT radiomics and artificial intelligence (AI)..

 Materials and Methods

-Liver CT scans and outcomes for N=97 CLM patients were retrospectively obtained from Memorial Sloan Kettering Cancer Center.
-A time-dependent survival model was built by extracting 108 radiomic features from CT scans and a random survival forest (RSF) to predict local progression.
+Liver CT scans and outcomes for N=97 CLM patients treated with radiotherapy were retrospectively obtained from Memorial Sloan Kettering Cancer Center.
+A survival model was built by extracting 108 radiomic features from liver and tumor CT volumes for a random survival forest (RSF) to predict local progression.
 Accuracies were measured by concordance indices (C-index) and integrated Brier scores (IBS) with 4-fold cross-validation.
-This was repeated with different liver segmentations and radiotherapy clinical variables as different inputs to the RSF.
-Predictive features were identified by perturbation importance scores.
+This was repeated with different liver segmentations and radiotherapy clinical variables as inputs to the RSF.
+Predictive features were identified by perturbation importances.

 Results

-The AI radiomics model achieved a C-index of 0.68 (CI: 0.62 – 0.74) and IBS below the 0.25 threshold, indicating that information-gaining signals exists within radiomic features.
-Adding treatment data resulted in a C-index of 0.73 (CI: 0.64 – 0.82).
+The AI radiomics model achieved a C-index of 0.68 (CI: 0.62 – 0.74) and IBS below 0.25.
 The most predictive radiomic feature was gray tone difference matrix strength (importance: 1.90 CI: 0.93 – 2.86) and most predictive treatment feature was maximum dose (importance: 3.83, CI: 1.05 – 6.62).
+The clinical data only model achieved a similar C-index of 0.62 (CI: 0.56 - 0.69), suggesting that predictive signals exist in radiomics and clinical data.

 Conclusions

-The AI radiomics model achieves high prediction accuracy for progression-free survival of CLM, providing support that radiomics combined with machine learning may aid in clinical decision making that requires prognostic assessment.
+The AI model achieves good prediction accuracy for progression-free survival of CLM, providing support that radiomics or clinical data combined with machine learning may aid prognostic assessment and management.

 Keywords: